 You see, you are welcome to say that Putin is part of the New World Order, but I would respectfully disagree with you.
 Putin has his own flaws, as we all do.
 But are we seriously looking for a perfect leader?

 The fact that Putin has challenged the New World Order ideology in Syria should at least be a piece of evidence which indicates that Putin is not part of the essentially diabolical system that seeks to destroy much of the West and the Middle East.

 Aric Jenkins, “Vladimir Putin Says Russia Had ‘Nothing to Do With’ James Comey Firing,” Time, May 10, 2017; “SEE IT: Vladimir Putin grins, says ‘we have nothing to do with’ James Comey firing before ice hockey game,” NY Daily News, May 10, 2017.

-Posted by Jonas E. Alexis on May 11, 2017, With 8300 Reads Filed under Life, Russia.
+Posted by Jonas E. Alexis on May 11, 2017, With 8386 Reads Filed under Life, Russia.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.